Spectrologer/Chress/docs/UI_TESTING_COMPLETE.md

 ## Executive Summary

-Successfully completed comprehensive UI component testing for the Chress RPG project, adding **112 new tests** across **3 major UI components** with a total of **68 tests passing** from new components.
+Successfully completed comprehensive UI component testing for the Chesse RPG project, adding **112 new tests** across **3 major UI components** with a total of **68 tests passing** from new components.

 ---